ntsakonas/dxcc-planner/README.md

 indicating that the prominent headings are 333,251,056 and 142.
 Note that these headings may not be easily realisable for your available property.

 ### Nearest DXCC entities
-if you want to find the nearest DXCC enities no matter their direction You can run the following command
+if you want to find the nearest DXCC enities no matter their direction (maybe because you are thinking about instaling a vertical antenna) you can run the following command

 ```
 $ ./dcxxplanner.jar -nearest -center G